Respect the Stones

 Bag and bin your rubbish

-We are making every effort to create a more sustainable, environmentally friendly Solstice.
+We are making every effort to create a more sustainable, environmentally friendly event.
 Please bag and bin your rubbish so our recycling team can collect it.
 Stonehenge sits within a very sensitive landscape which is still in agricultural use – please respect the local farmers’ crops and livestock.

-Please use the toilets provided in the Monument Field and Solstice Car Park and do not desecrate the Monument or surrounding land.
+Please use the toilets provided in the Monument Field and Car Park and do not desecrate the Monument or surrounding land.